Diet and Nutrition for Chronic Kidney Disease

 Talk with a dietitian to learn what kinds of protein are best for you and how much you should have in your diet.1

-If you have advanced kidney disease, you may also need to be more mindful of your phosphorus and potassium levels.
+If you have chronic kidney disease, you may also need to be more mindful of your phosphorus and potassium levels.
 When your kidneys are not working well, phosphorus and potassium can build up in your blood and harm your bones and heart.1

 - Packaged foods